krzysztofzablocki/Sourcery/README.md

 <details>
 <summary>I want to generate `Equatable` implementation</summary>

-Template used to generate hashing for all types that conform to `:AutoHashable`, allowing us to avoid writing boilerplate code.
+Template used to generate equality for all types that conform to `:AutoEquatable`, allowing us to avoid writing boilerplate code.

-It adds `:Hashable` conformance to all types, except protocols (because it would require turning them into PAT's).
+It adds `:Equality` conformance to all types, except protocols (because it would require turning them into PAT's).
-For protocols it's just generating `var hashValue` comparator.
+For protocols it's just generating `func ==`.

 #### [Stencil template](Templates/AutoEquatable.stencil)